-The present feature lauds the view of purslane that is now gaining in popularity, namely, that it represents edible landscaping at its best: It is free, there is no work involved in growing it, and it boasts a variety of culinary uses.
-The only thing keeping it from its rightful place as a respected herb is an outdated logic that says, "This plant is a weed; therefore, it must be eradicated from my landscape!"
+North Americans' view of purslane (Portulaca olearacea) is starting to change.
+For years, this Eurasian plant was considered a weed, something that the property owner needed to get rid of.
+But a growing number of people now think that purslane represents edible landscaping at its best: It is free, there is no work involved in growing it, it boasts a variety of culinary uses, and it is even highly nutritious.
+The only thing keeping it from its rightful place as a respected herb is an outdated logic that says, "This plant is a weed; therefore, it must be eradicated from my landscape."

-When you taste the "weed," purslane in cooking recipes, and familiarize yourself with the research concerning its nutritional benefits, you might re-think that logic.
-Instead of fighting it as a weed, you may begin to find it eminently logical to treat it as an herb and focus on its culinary uses.
+When you taste this "weed" and familiarize yourself with the research concerning its nutritional benefits, you might re-think that logic.
+Instead of fighting it as a weed, you may begin to find it more logical to treat it as an edible herb.
+Nor is there anything truly new in holding this positive view of purslane, since, in the Old World, it was intentionally grown in gardens for years.
+That is why settlers brought it over with them to the New World.

-Purslane just happens to contain alpha-linolenic acid, one of the highly sought-after Omega-3 fatty acids.
-Why pay money for fish oil when you can grow your own Omega-3 fatty acids as part of your edible landscaping?
+Purslane contains alpha-linolenic acid, one of the highly sought-after Omega-3 fatty acids.
+There is no sense in paying money for fish oil when you can grow your own Omega-3 fatty acids as part of your edible landscaping (especially when it takes little effort to grow purslane since it does grow like a weed).

-No, purslane (Portulaca olearacea) is not yet another of those leafy "rabbit-foods" that only a Ewell Gibbons could love.
+No, purslane is not yet another of those leafy "rabbit-foods" that only an Ewell Gibbons could love.
 Purslane is more than merely edible: It is a culinary delight.
 In fact, it is a succulent herb.

 Picking and Using Purslane

-In order to preserve purslane's juiciness for eating, harvest this delight of your edible landscaping in the morning or evening, when you will not have to compete with intense sunlight.
+To preserve purslane's juiciness for eating, harvest it in the morning or evening when you will not have to compete with intense sunlight.
 The following are examples of culinary uses for the plant:

 - Use it raw in salads, mixed with other ingredients.